Democratic Republic of Congo - European Commission Skip to main content

 Democratic Republic of Congo

-The Democratic Republic of the Congo (DRC) is the largest country in sub-Saharan Africa and is the most populous Francophone country in the world.
+The Democratic Republic of the Congo (DRC) is the largest country in sub-Saharan Africa and the most populous Francophone country in the world, with over 100 million inhabitants.
 DRC plays a significant role in regional peace and stability and the development of inter-regional trade in central Africa and the Great Lakes region.

 The country is endowed with large natural resources, including minerals (cobalt and copper), hydropower potential, vast arable land, and exceptional biodiversity (home to the second largest tropical forest in the world).